-The Quality Assurance Plan (QAP) for the National Atmospheric Deposition Program (NADP) Central Analytical Laboratory (CAL) provides guidelines for producing analytical data for which NADP data quality indicators are quantified.
-Sample collection and transport, sample processing and chemical analysis, data validation and verification, and final transfer of data to the Program Office (PO) all require established protocols to ensure data that meets the needs of the data user.
-The QAP defines these quality indicators and indicates how they are to be monitored and quantified.
+The Quality Assurance Plan (QAP) for the National Atmospheric Deposition Program (NADP) Central Analytical Laboratory (CAL) provides guidelines for producing quality assured and screened data for which NADP data quality objectives are quantified.
+Sample collection and transport, sample processing and chemical analysis, data validation and verification, and final transfer of data to the Program Office (PO) all require established protocols to ensure that data meet user needs.
+The QAP defines these quality indicators and specifies how they are to be monitored and quantified.
 This QAP is designed to cover all aspects of sample processing, sample analysis, instrument calibration, internal QC checks, data handling, data screening, and final data processing prior to data transfer to the NADP PO.
-It will be reviewed annually and updated as needed.

-The laboratory that provides site support, sample processing, chemical analysis, and data validation services for precipitation samples collected at the NADP/Atmospheric Integrated Research Monitoring Network-wet component (NADP/AIRMoN-wet) and the NADP/National Trends Network (NADP/NTN) sites must follow strict quality assurance (QA) and quality control (QC) procedures.
-The laboratory that has provided these services to the NADP/NTN and NADP/AIRMoN-wet is located at the Illinois State Water Survey (ISWS) in Champaign, Illinois.
+The laboratory that provides site support, sample processing, chemical analysis, and data validation services for precipitation samples collected at the NADP/Atmospheric Integrated Research Monitoring Network component (NADP/AIRMoN) and the NADP/National Trends Network (NADP/NTN) sites must follow strict quality assurance (QA) and quality control (QC) procedures.
+The laboratory that has provided these services to the NADP/NTN and NADP/AIRMoN is located at the Illinois State Water Survey (ISWS) in Champaign, Illinois.
 The laboratory, referred to as the CAL, has been analyzing NADP/NTN samples since the program's inception in 1978.

 From March through September 1987, analytical services for approximately 10 percent of the NADP/NTN sites were transferred to Environmental Monitoring and Services, Incorporated, Camarillo, California.
 Since October 1, 1987, the CAL has performed all analytical services for NADP/NTN.
-Since October 1992, the CAL has performed all analytical services for the NADP/AIRMoN-wet sites.
+Since October 1992, the CAL has performed all analytical services for the NADP/AIRMoN sites.
 The number of sites for each network fluctuates from year to year, increasing and decreasing the sample load to the CAL.

 Quality assurance for the analytical measurement process at the CAL is a multi-tiered program that includes bench-level QC, laboratory management-level QA, and participation in external QA monitoring efforts.
 The laboratory continually strives to improve the current methods and to find new instrumentation that will achieve lower detection limits, improve sample throughput, improve measurement precision, and reduce bias for analytical measurements.
-Documentation of these methods'characteristics is updated annually in the laboratory QA report.
+Documentation of these methods' characteristics is updated annually in the laboratory QA report.
 Standard Operating Procedures (SOPs) for all support activities are maintained and updated annually.

-The NADP/CAL QAP follows the ISWS Quality Management Plan (QMP), the "umbrella" QA document that describes the processes and procedures for staff and management to follow in producing environmental data.
-It is patterned after a national consensus standard, American National Standards Institute/American Society for Quality Control (ANSI/ASQC) E4-1994, and U.S. Environmental Protection Agency (USEPA)

-Requirements for QA Project Plans (QA/R-5), a USEPA guidance document developed to assist each agency contractor in developing an agency-specific QAP.
+The NADP/CAL QAP follows the ISWS and the NADP Quality Management Plans (QMP), the "umbrella" QA documents that describe the processes and procedures for staff and management to follow in producing environmental data.
+The NADP/CAL QAP is patterned after a national consensus standard, American National Standards Institute/American Society for Quality Control (ANSI/ASQC) E4-1994, and U.S. Environmental Protection Agency (USEPA) Requirements for QA Project Plans (QA/R-5), a USEPA guidance document developed to assist each agency contractor in developing an agency-specific QAP.